paritosh0707/AgentDock/docs/ADAPTERS_PACKAGE_SPEC.md

 result = crew.kickoff(inputs={"query": "hello"})
 ```

-**AgentDock runtime needs ONE unified way to call agents regardless of framework!**
+**Dockrion runtime needs ONE unified way to call agents regardless of framework!**

 ### The Solution